CrunchyData/postgres-operator/docs/content/installation/other/operator-hub.md

 ## Before You Begin

-There are a few manual steps that the cluster administrator must perform prior to installing the PostgreSQL Operator.
+There are a few manual steps that the cluster administrator must perform prior to installing PGO.
 At the very least, it must be provided with an initial configuration.

 First, make sure OLM and the OperatorHub.io catalog are installed by running